JudahA72/AmazonStoreFront.net/README.md

 - If MAUI targets are missing in Visual Studio, install the .NET MAUI workload via the Visual Studio Installer.
 - If `git push` fails due to authentication, create and use a Personal Access Token (PAT) or configure SSH keys.

-## License

-Add a license file (`LICENSE` or `LICENSE.md`) describing how this project may be used.
-If you're not sure, MIT is a simple permissive option.

-## Contact / Next steps

-- If you want I can:
-	- Add a GitHub Actions CI that builds the solution on push and PRs.
-	- Add unit test scaffolding and a basic test project.
-	- Create issue templates and a contributing guide.

-Tell me which next step you'd like and I will implement it.

----

-README added by an assistant.
-If you'd like wording changes or extra sections (API reference, architecture diagrams, screenshots), say which and I'll update the file.